freeknijweide/brain-tokyo-workshop/README.md

-# Brain Tokyo Workshop 🧠🗼
+# L46 Project Code

-This repo contains research materials released by members of the Google Brain team in Tokyo.
+This repo contains code based on research materials released by members of the Google Brain team in Tokyo.
+The aim of this project is to see if WANNs can be extended to other use cases such as CIFAR10 classifcation and GANs.
+We also went through all the source code in an attempt to gain a deeper understanding of the relevant materials.
+Practically all of the changes we made are in the WANNRelease/WANN, as the other materials are not that relevant to our project.

-## Past Projects ##
+## Original project ##

 ### Weight Agnostic Neural Networks ###